fawazsanu/Thermal-Simulation-Engine/README.md

 ∂u/∂t = α · (∂²u/∂x² + ∂²u/∂y²)
 ```

 Where `u(x, y, t)` is temperature and `α` is the thermal diffusivity of the material.
-The solver uses a vectorised **explicit finite difference scheme** (FTCS — Forward Time, Centred Space), with a time step chosen to satisfy the Von Neumann stability criterion.
+The solver uses a vectorised **explicit finite difference scheme** (FTCS: Forward Time, Centred Space), with a time step chosen to satisfy the Von Neumann stability criterion.

 Results are rendered as a 2×2 grid of thermal contour maps showing the temperature field at four points in time.